divyamistry/divyamistry.github.io/README.md

-# divyamistry.github.io
+# MePage
-A personal page
+A personal page with some basic contact info.